 Changes in rules, policy, and contracts are drafted and distributed to allow feedback from stakeholders.
 Once finalized, changes are distributed to Division DD's staff and contracted providers.
 Discussions are held at local provider meetings, as well as statewide coalitions of providers to assure that changes are understood and implementation dates are communicated.
 Any training required to assist with the implementation of these changes are initially planned and coordinated by state Quality Enhancement Leadership Team and then assumed by regional office staff.
-The implementation of system improvements is analyzed for effectiveness of remediation through periodic reviews, and through ongoing analysis of related data.

-ii.
-System Improvement Activities
+The implementation of system improvements is analyzed for effectiveness of remediation through periodic reviews, and through ongoing analysis of related data ii.
+System Improvement Activities b.
+System Design Changes i.
+Describe the process for monitoring and analyzing the effectiveness of system design changes.
+Include a description of the various roles and responsibilities involved in the processes for monitoring & assessing system design changes.
+If applicable, include the State's targeted standards for systems improvement.

-System improvement Activities

 Responsible Party(check each that applies): Frequency of Monitoring and Analysis(check each that applies):

-▼ State Medicaid Agency ☐ Weekly
+▼ State Medicaid Agency Weekly

-▽ Operating Agency Monthly
+☑ Operating Agency Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Quality Improvement Committee ✓ Annually
+Quality Improvement Committee Annually

 Other Other

 Specify: Specify:

 ^ ^

-V
+∨ $\vee$